ArghaMukherjee/code-practise/python_basics/unsolved/questions.md

-"""
-Python Interview Questions
+## Python Basic Interview Questions
-"""

 ### Basic Questions
 1. What is Python?
 What are the benefits of using Python?